 Case continued for alleged UM cat killer

-MONTEVALLO – A former University of Montevallo student, accused of killing and displaying several cats on the UM campus in October 2012, was set to appear in court Oct.
-2 for an arraignment hearing, but the hearing is being postponed and the case continued.
-A new court date has been set for Dec.
-2.
+MONTEVALLO—Christian Todd Slaton, who was accused of killing, torturing and displaying cats on the UM campus in October 2012, was set to appear in court on July 7 for a hearing.
+The hearing is being postponed and the case continued.
+A new court date has been set for Aug.
+4.

-Christian Todd Slaton, 20, allegedly killed and “hung up for display” two cats near the flag pole in the middle of the quad at UM; dismembered a cat found on the lawn of Flowerhill, the president’s mansion, at UM; and killed a cat later found in a wooded area near Falcon Manor Apartments in Montevallo.
+Slaton, who was arrested on Nov.
+6, 2012, allegedly killed and “hung up for display” two cats near the flag pole in the middle of the quad at UM; dismembered a cat found on the lawn of Flowerhill, the president’s mansion, at UM; and killed a cat later found in a wooded area near Falcon Manor Apartments in Montevallo.
 He is charged with four counts of intentional animal torture.